 “Where I came from, I grew up on the streets… I never thought that anything I had today would ever be possible, but it was possible because of the 12-step program, it was possible because I allowed God into my life to make a significant impact and a significant difference.”

-There is one phone call that every parent dreads, that no parent should ever get—but that my wife and I got.
-On a terrible night in 2017, a voice on the phone said “no” after I had asked if our only son was alive.
+On September 8, 2017, a voice on the phone said “no” after I had asked if our only son was alive.
 That no will ring in my heart forever.

 The call ended true happiness for us, as you can imagine.
 But it did not end our desire for answers—and a craving to extract some meaning from our personal grief.